 Be careful that you don’t over plan your day.
 I like to take care of the most pressing responsibilities I have and then work from there.
 For instance, today I needed to compose an email for my email list folks and this blog post.
 These go out on Wednesday at 11:00 a.m.
 This is Monday.

 By the end of the week, I need to have a new radio theater play script written.
 If I get these two bi-weekly responsibilities out of the way today, the rest of the week is more relaxed.
-I don’t procrastinate tough jobs.
-I put them on paper and give myself time to “perculate on them”.
-I know that while I’m composing the email message and scheduled and writing this blog post subconscious brain is considering the story I’m going to adapt and how I want to adapt it.
+Luckily, I don’t procrastinate tough jobs.
+I put them on paper and give myself time to “percolate on them”.
+While I’m composing the email message and scheduled and writing this blog post subconscious brain is considering the story I’m going to adapt and how I want to adapt it.

 My Free Director’s Helper Checklist

 If you want some help with organizing your backstage crew chiefs or parent volunteers, pick up my checklists at Director’s Helper Checklists